temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 10. When you have finished one polygon, double-click to complete the sketch.
     a.
 The polygon will out outlined in teal, indicating that the shape is complete.
     b.
 Each time you complete a feature (e.g. polygon) return to the Editor Tool Bar, and select Save Edits from the drop down so that you do not lose any work.
-11. Digitize all of the lakes in the town of Auburn and when you are finished, save your edits once again and chose ‘stop editing’ from the Editor dropdown.
+11. Digitize all of the lakes in the town of Auburn and when you are finished, save your edits once again and chose 'stop editing' from the Editor dropdown.
-12. Add the “majpond\_poly.shp to compare the locations of lakes in 2017 and 1871.
+12. Add the "majpond\_poly.shp to compare the locations of lakes in 2017 and 1871.

 # Assignment